Frequently Asked Questions

 5. Should I have Travel Insurance?

 Absolutely!
-Travel insurance is essential, especially when travelling in remote and rugged parts of Australia.
-Injuries happen, belongings can get lost or damaged and weather conditions can lead to road closures and travel delays etc. If you have to cancel your tour with us at short notice, for example due to illness or injury, your travel insurance will cover you.
-Please organise comprehensive cover from the time of reservation, and at the latest 60 days prior to departure.
+Travel insurance is essential, particularly when travelling in remote and rugged parts of Australia.
+Injuries happen, belongings can get lost or damaged and unseasonable weather events could lead to road closures and travel delays etc. If you have to cancel your tour with us at short notice, for example due to illness or injury, your travel insurance will cover you.
+Please organise comprehensive cover as soon as you have confirmed your booking with us.

 6. What level of fitness is required to participate?

-A medium level of fitness is required to participate in our Kimberley & Kakadu tours.
-As it is a bit tricky to define the word “fit” and everyone may have different perceptions of what “medium level of fitness” means, here are some of the things you will need to consider:
+All of our tour participants need to be in good health, and we require you to advise us of any health conditions prior to booking.
+A medium level of fitness is required to participate in our Kimberley Tours, Karijini Tours & Kakadu Tours.
+On any mixed group tour, all group members need to be able to complete the activities listed on our standard tour itineraries, as we are unable to separate groups due to our equal duty of care for everyone.
+As it is a bit tricky to define the word “fit” and everyone may have different perceptions of what “medium level of fitness” means, here are some of the things that you will need to be able to do to fully enjoy our tours:

-– Walk in hot temperatures of 30 degrees and over, on sometimes uneven terrain
+- Walk in warm temperatures of 28 degrees and over

-– Walk for up to 2-3 hours at a time with only short breaks
+- Walk for up to 2 hours at the time with only short breaks

 - Navigate rocky terrain that requires good balance and agility

-– Sleep in swags in a tent and at ground level (our swags are comfy with extra thick mattresses and pillows, however you will need to be able to get up and down from your swag)
+- Sleep in swags in a tent at ground level (our swags are comfy with high density foam mattresses and pillows, however you will need to be able to get up and down from your swag)

 7. What vehicles are used on tour?

-For ultimate passenger comfort, we use late model 4WD Toyota Landcruiser 200 series GXLs.
+For ultimate passenger comfort, we use 4WD Toyota Landcruiser 200 series GXLs.
 These vehicles sit up to eight adults including the driver, however, we only ever take up to six adult passengers per tour in order to guarantee comfortable seating space.
-Our vehicles are forward facing, fully air conditioned and fitted with full airbags.
-For safety reasons, all vehicles carry satellite phones, fire extinguishers and remote first aid kits.
+Our vehicles are forward facing, fully air conditioned and fitted with airbags throughout.
+All vehicles carry satellite phones, fire extinguishers and remote first aid kits.
 Our vehicles have also undergone suspension upgrades for extra comfort and to smooth out some of the bumps encountered off road.

-8. How much driving will there be on Kimberley and Kakadu Tours?
+8. How much driving will there be on Kimberley, Karijini & Kakadu Tours?

 9. Where do we camp while on tour?

-10. Will there be toilets and showers at our tour camp?
+10. Will there be toilets and showers at our tour camps?

 11.1.
-What are the sleeping arrangements on Kimberley and Kakadu camping tours?
+What are the sleeping arrangements on Kimberley, Karijini & Kakadu camping tours?

 11.2.
 Is there an affordable alternative to tent camping?

 We can now proudly say: Yes, there is!
-As the only tour operator in the Top End, Charter North 4WD Safaris are offering a trailer camping tour option.
-This option provides above ground “real beds” and extra comfort & privacy, while maintaining our true camping concept.
-Our camper trailer is available for our Private Tours to the Kimberley and Kakadu & Beyond.
-Click here for more info.
+As the only tour operator in Northern Australia, Charter North 4WD Safaris are offering a camping trailer tour option.
+This option provides above ground sleeping in “real beds” and added privacy thanks to the trailer’s large annex; all while maintaining our authentic camping concept.
+Our camper trailer is available for our Private Tours to the Kimberley, Karijini & the Pilbara and Kakadu & Beyond.
+Click here for more information.

-12. What accommodation is available on Kimberley Tours and Kakadu Tours?
+12. What accommodation is available on Kimberley Tours, Karijini Tours and Kakadu Tours?

 14. And what about drinks?

-Charter North 4WD Safaris provide potable water, juices on cordials while on tour.
+Charter North 4WD Safaris provide potable water, juice and/or cordial while on tour.
 Please purchase any preferred soft drinks and alcoholic beverages pre departure.
-Due to our travel timing and alcohol restriction at our destinations, it is mostly not possible to purchase alcohol while on tour.
-Please purchase your drinks in cans whenever possible.
-There is limited rubbish disposal at our destinations, and we can crush down cans for easier transport.
-However, if you are a wine drinker or your favourite beer comes in a bottle, that’s fine.
-There is no limit as to how many drinks you can bring.
-We will ensure they are kept cool for you to enjoy around the campfire.
+Due to our travel timing and alcohol restrictions at our destinations, it will most likely not be possible to purchase alcoholic beverages while on tour.
+There are limited rubbish disposal facilities in remote locations, therefore please purchase your drinks in cans if possible; they can be crushed up and take up less space than glass bottles.
+There is no limit to how many drinks you can bring, we will ensure your drinks are kept cool for you to enjoy around the campfire.
+Please keep in mind that alcohol should always be consumed in a responsible manner, and the consumption of alcohol can contribute to dehydration.

 15. What will the weather be like?

-During our dry season from May to September, the weather in Northern Australia is the most pleasant, which is why it is our main tourist season.
-Temperatures during the day will be warm, normally around 30 degrees Celsius, with blue skies and very little chance of rain.
-Because the humidity is low compared to our wet season, it doesn’t feel as hot and our regular swims in local water holes add just the right amount of refreshment from our generally warm climate.
-Remember to stay hydrated and protect yourself from the sun, preferably with long loose fitting clothing and broad brimmed hat.
-From September onward humidity levels in Northern Australia rise, making temperatures appear to be hotter.
+During our dry season from May to September, temperatures during the day will be warm, normally around 28-32 degrees Celsius, with blue skies, low humidity and next to no chance of rain.
+Remember to stay hydrated and protect yourself from the sun, preferably with long loose fitting clothing and broad brimmed hat & sunglasses.

-Because Northern Australia is known for its warm climate, many people don’t realise that it can actually get quite cool at nighttime.
-Especially between the months of June to August, you will need warm clothing at nighttime and for the early morning.
-If you are joining us on a Kimberley Tour, be aware that nighttime temperatures at Purnululu National Park can be around 0, as it is close to the desert.
-If you are someone who feels the cold a lot, consider bringing extra warm clothing.
+Because Northern Australia is known for its warm climate, many people don’t realise that it can actually get quite cool at night.
+Particularly between the months of June to August, you will need warm clothing at nighttime and for the early morning (for example jumper and track pants).
+If you are joining us on a Kimberley Tour, be aware that nighttime temperatures at Purnululu National Park and in the central plateau area can get down to 0 degrees.
+If you are quite sensitive to cold weather, consider bringing extra warm clothing.

 Please also refer to: